 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$443.70.
-The cost of relicensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$463.70.
-The cost of renewal of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$463.70.
+The cost of licensure for an Educational Limited Medical Doctor is \$91.85.
+The cost of renewal for an Educational Limited Medical Doctor is \$32.40.
+The cost of licensure for a Clinical Academic Medical Doctor is \$91.85.
+The cost of renewal for a Licensed Medical Doctor by examination or endorsement is \$367.70.
+The cost of renewal for a Licensed Medical Doctor is \$308.25.
+The cost of relicensure for an Educational Limited Medical Doctor is \$111.85.
+The cost of relicensure for a Clinical Academic Medical Doctor is \$387.70.